-IPAWS is FEMA's national alert warning system that delivers messages via WEA, EAS and NOAA weather radio.
-You need to sign up for the other alert system the county uses called B-WARN!
-More details are on page 16.
+IPAWS is FEMA's national alert warning system that delivers messages via WEA, EAS, and NOAA weather radio.
+You will need to sign up for the other alert system the county uses called B-WARN!

 - Cell phones and other wireless devices receive IPAWS Wireless Emergency Alerts (WEA).
 These are text-like alerts that loudly alert your phone if the setting to receive local emergency alerts is turned on.
-If your wireless carrier participates in the WEA system you will receive emergency alerts automatically.
+If your wireless carrier participates in the WEA system, you will receive emergency alerts automatically.
 WEA messages are not charged to your wireless data plan.
-You may need to turn on this feature to receive the alerts and you may need to separately turn on the ability to receive a test alert.
+You may need to turn on this feature to receive the alerts.
 Contact your phone provider or store for assistance on how to turn these settings on. - Emergency Alert System (EAS) messages are sent through TV and radio stations.
 All of the TV and radio stations listed here are part of the EAS.
 Some of the stations may experience a delay in getting emergency information out due to computerized programming or limited broadcast scheduling.
-Check all of the listed stations until you find one that is broadcasting emergency information. - NOAA Weather Radios will also alert and broadcast emergency information when the National Weather Service Forecast Office in Northern Indiana activates them at the request of County officials. - B-WARN! is a system you sign up for.
-It allows you to enter landline phone numbers, cell numbers, text message numbers, pagers, email, and fax numbers to be alerted in an emergency.
+Check all of the listed stations until you find one that is broadcasting emergency information. - NOAA Weather Radios will also alert and broadcast emergency information when the National Weather Service Forecast Office in Northern Indiana activates them at the request of county officials. - B-WARN! is a system you sign up for.
+It allows you to enter landline phone numbers, cell numbers, text message numbers, pagers, email addresses, and fax numbers to be alerted in an emergency.
 This system also allows you to enter addresses for places you want to be alerted even if you are not there, such as a child's school or your home while you are away.
-Learn more and sign up at www.bcsheriff.org.
-Look for the section marked "B-WARN!" on the Emergency Management & Homeland Security Division page.
+Learn step-by-step how to sign up for "B-WARN!" on page 16 of this calendar, and then sign up at www.bcsheriff.org.
 You may also fill out and mail the Functional Needs card on page 17.